borenstein-lab/MIMOSA/README.md

 You can run a full MIMOSA analysis by running the script runMimosa.R from the command line with additional arguments and the output will be saved to multiple files.
 You can also run any of the individual steps in R.

 You can see example data file formatting in the `tests/testthat` directory.
+Gene and metabolite abundance files should be formatted like the example files, and sample IDs need to be consistent between the two files.

 The analysis consists of the following main steps: